 Transmission is either by sexual contact, or congenital via spread from the mother in utero.
+As such, syphilis is often classified as acquired or congenital.

 It can cause many complications, and death.